United Keetoowah Band of Cherokee Indians: Gaming casinos

 In the late 20th century, several tribes began to develop gaming facilities on their own sovereign or trust lands, and in consultation with affected states.
 Such enterprises have raised revenues often used for development and welfare.

-The State of Oklahoma has sued the UKB in federal court for operating what it describes as illegal gaming facilities, as they are not on Bureau of Indian Affairs-approved tribal trust lands.
-According to briefs submitted by the Cherokee Nation, the UKB own no tribal lands in federal trust.
-The lawsuit is pending in the federal courts in Oklahoma.
-It has been remanded to the National Indian Gaming Commission for review.
+The State of Oklahoma sued the UKB in federal court for operating what it described as illegal gaming facilities, as they were not on Bureau of Indian Affairs-approved tribal trust lands.
+According to briefs submitted by the Cherokee Nation, the UKB owned no tribal lands in federal trust at the time.

-During the State of Oklahoma lawsuit pertaining to the UKB's alleged illegal casino operations for a casino that the tribe has been operating for approximately 19 years, the UKB was accused of attempting to sue the Cherokee Nation.
+During the State of Oklahoma lawsuit pertaining to the UKB's casino operations, the UKB was accused of attempting to sue the Cherokee Nation.
 The Cherokee Nation said the UKB had sued to demand cession of tribal land allotments to them in order to build casinos.
-These lawsuits were dismissed.
+In January 2014, the Department of the Interior Board of Indian Appeals dismissed the Cherokee Nation's challenge to the UKB's trust land application.
+A related Arkansas Riverbed settlement lawsuit was dismissed by agreement in December 2014.

 Land claims

 The UKB has sued the United States for a share of the proceeds under HR-3534, a bill that required the United States to compensate the Cherokee Nation and two other Oklahoma tribes for claims to the disclaimed drybed lands of the Arkansas River.
 The legislation set aside ten percent of each tribe's share of the settlement for other claimant tribes; it afforded other claimant tribes an opportunity to file claims within 180 days of the legislation.
 The UKB filed suit against the United States in the Court of Claims.
 The Cherokee Nation moved to intervene and to dismiss the UKB suit.
 It contended that the Cherokee Nation is an indispensable party and that it cannot be joined in the litigation because of its sovereign immunity.
 The Court of Claims granted both of the Cherokee Nation's motions.

 On April 14, 2006, on appeal, the United States sided with the UKB against the Cherokee Nation's request for dismissal.
 The Court of Federal Claims heard the appeal on November 8, 2006.

 In June 2004, the UKB requested that the BIA take into trust land which the tribe owned on a fee basis, a 76 acres Community Services Parcel.
 The case has been studied and the request was originally denied, but the UKB appealed.
-In May 2011, the BIA finally announced its decision to take into trust for the UKB 76 acres of land in Tahlequah.
+In May 2011, the BIA announced its decision to take into trust for the UKB 76 acres of land in Tahlequah.
 This land includes several of its community centers and the sacred dance ground.
-The tribe will no longer be landless.
+The deed was signed in December 2019, and in June 2020 the US Supreme Court denied certiorari, making the decision final.

+Education

+In April 2019, the tribe chartered Bacone College in Muskogee, Oklahoma as its tribal college.
+The UKB rescinded its Bacone charter in July 2023.
+Bacone subsequently lost its accreditation and filed for bankruptcy in 2024; a federal court converted the case to Chapter 7 liquidation in 2025, permanently closing the college.